mussol/100-days-of-code/log.md

 ### Day 37: February 23, 2017

 Went through the Object Oriented Programming section of the JS Udemy course I'm following.
 It seems rather confusing at first sight - there are quite some differences between JS and say Python, the language I know the best - so I'll be sure to go through it again and practice some more.

+### Day 38: February 24, 2017

+Practiced some more.
+JS exercises from the Udemy course, section on OOP.
+Rechecked the lessons.